Preparing for Death

 At the burial service, relatives and friends may read lessons and prayers and present the bread and wine at the offertory if a Eucharist is part of the service.
 Biblical passages to be read at the service are selected from the Lessons appointed in the Prayer Book for the Burial Office.
 The Officiant may preach a homily (a brief sermon based on the Scripture readings).
 At the Chapel of the Cross, it is not customary that the family or friends of the deceased should preach Please discuss with the clergy any requests you may have.

 Normally the cremated ashes or the body of the deceased is present at the funeral.
 A pall is used to cover the container for the ashes or the coffin, which is kept closed.
 At the time the body or ashes are delivered to the church, the Officiant offers prayers (BCP, p.466).

 The Organist-Choirmaster usually plays the organ at funerals.
 If the Organist- Choirmaster is not available, the service of another competent organist can be arranged by the parish.
-Hymns may be selected in consultation with the clergy from The Hymnal 1982.
-There are many hymns that fit well into a burial service; they are listed in the readings and hymns guide; it is important to note that congregational hymns are limited to those found in hymnals approved for use by the Episcopal Church.
+Hymns may be selected in consultation with the clergy and the Director of Music.
+There are many hymns that fit well into a burial service; they are listed in the readings and hymns guide; it is important to note that congregational hymns are limited to those found in resources approved for use by the Episcopal Church.

 Flowers are limited to those placed at the altar and are arranged by the altar guild.
-Other flower arrangements delivered to the church from family and friends will be placed in Great Hall for the reception or in the parlor where the family gathers prior to the service.
+Other flower arrangements delivered to the church from family and friends will be placed in parish hall for the reception or in the parlor where the family gathers prior to the service.
 Sometimes the funeral home places sprays of flowers on the casket.